Original air date: March 7, 1969

 Another day on the Enterprise, another new planet to explore.
 Excalbia will be explored from afar due to excessive amounts of volcanic activity.
-Kirk checks out Spock's tush and asks if he detects any precious little life forms.
+Kirk asks Spock if he detects any life forms.
 He actually detects a few, though there should be none.
 Oh well, obviously a computer error.
-Time to pack it in and call it a....is that Abraham Lincoln
+Time to pack it in and call it a....is that Abraham Lincoln hovering in space?note

 He's posed just like his statue in the Lincoln Memorial, armchair and all.
 Somehow, he can not only exist in space but speak in the vacuum of space.
 He politely requests to be beamed aboard.
 Kirk beams him aboard with full presidential honors.
 He realizes there is no logical way this should be the Great Emancipator himself, but he'll play along anyway.
-Lincoln, still charmingly polite, requests Kirk to beam down to Excalbia with him.
-He cannot explain why, only that he must.
+Lincoln, still charmingly polite, requests Kirk and Spock to beam down to Excalbia with him.
+He cannot explain why, only that they must.
 Bones and Scotty think this is a very dumb idea.
 So of course Kirk's willing to do it!
-Spock declares he will go wherever Kirk goes.
-(Shades of Ruth and Naomi
+Spock declares he will accept the invitation too.
+And so they do.

 - Archived Army: The Hero team is Captain Kirk, Mr. Spock, Abraham Lincoln and Surak of Vulcan.
-The Villain team is Genghis Khan, the Klingon Kahless, Colonel Green and the Mad Scientist Zora.
+The villain team is Genghis Khan, the Klingon Kahless, Colonel Green and the Mad Scientist Zora.
 Everyone except Kirk and Spock are actually alien rock creatures masquerading as humanoids.

 - Blatant Lies: Green tells Kirk that he would like to peacefully team up with Kirk against their common foe.
 It's all a deception to attack him when his guard's down.

-- Blue and Orange Morality: Yarnek does not understand the concept of good and evil, and doesn't seem to learn much from the events of this episode.
+- Blue-and-Orange Morality: Yarnek does not understand the concept of good and evil, and doesn't seem to learn much from the events of this episode.

 - Broke Your Arm Punching Out Cthulhu: Kirk decides he's going to slug Yarnek for what he put Spock and himself through.
 Yeah, punch the monster made of lava rocks, Jim.
 You'll have third degree burns on top of that broken arm!